 Cash Value Added

 Cash Value Added (CVA) helps to measure the amount of cash a company generates through its operations.
 CVA gives investors an idea of the company’s ability to generate cash from one financial period to another.

 Ways to Add Value for Customers

 - Customer’s perspective – To understand what customers from the target market want from the product or service of the company.
 Doing business according to customers’ expectations is something that many businesses miss out or fall short on.

-- Improving customer satisfaction – To get the customer’s feedback through surveys about the product or service, and then continue working to enhance customer satisfaction delivered through the product or service.
+- Improving customer satisfaction – To get the customer’s feedback through things, such as surveys, about the product or service, and then continue working to enhance customer satisfaction delivered with the product or service.

 - Customer experience – To provide customers with not only a satisfactory product or service but also with satisfactory after-sales services to create a memorable experience for the customer.

 - Marketing – To implement a marketing strategy after well-informed market research about what customers expect and what is the best way to make the product or service available to customers.

 Thank you for reading CFI’s guide to Value Added.
 To continue developing your career as a financial professional, take a look at the following additional CFI resources, which discuss various aspects of business costing: